dazoakley/hocuspokus.net/_posts/2013-06-27-setting_up_spf_and_dkim_for_email_on_bytemark_symbiosis.markdown

   no_more
 {% endhighlight %}

-And then `/etc/exim4/symbiosis.d/30-transports/10-remote-smtp` to look like this:
+And also create `/etc/exim4/symbiosis.d/30-transports/05-remote-smtp-dkim` and make it look like this:

 {% highlight text %}
 # This transport is used for delivering messages over SMTP connections.